nuagenetworks/vspkgenerator/vspkgenerator/vanilla/python/doc/quickstart.rst

 Error handling
 --------------

-All of the previous methods raise a ``bambou.exception.BambouHTTPError`` when they fail, which contains some interesting information, like the HTTP status code.
+All of the previous methods raise a ``bambou2.exception.BambouHTTPError`` when they fail, which contains some interesting information, like the HTTP status code.
 It can be useful to catch these exceptions:

 .. code-block:: python

-    from bambou.exceptions import BambouHTTPError
+    from bambou2.exceptions import BambouHTTPError

     # We assume we have a parent trying to create a child.